PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 ### Filtering

-- **ID** - inpud field, for searching and filtering specific Tax by ID
+- **ID** - input field, for searching and filtering specific Tax by ID
-- **Name** - input field, for searching and filtering specifig Tax by name
+- **Name** - input field, for searching and filtering specific Tax by name
-- **Rate** - input field, for searching and filtering specifig Tax by rate
+- **Rate** - input field, for searching and filtering specific Tax by rate
 - **Enabled** - dropdown element, for arranging the Taxes by enabled or disabled
 - **Search button** - executes the filtering action, shows the results
 - **Reset** - resets the filtering, shows all the unfiltered Taxes